 After the door opened, “Guyger observed that the apartment interior was nearly completely dark.
 Additionally, the door being opened alerted Complainant Jean to Guyger’s presence.
 Believing she had encountered a burglar, which was described as a large silhouette, across the room in her apartment, Guyger drew her firearm, gave verbal commands that were ignored by Complainant Jean,” the affidavit alleges.

-As noted, the search warrant painted a different scene, with Guyger trying to get her key to open and Jean confronted her at his door before words were exchanged and Guyger shot Jean.
+An earlier search warrant painted a different scene, with Guyger trying to get her key to open and Jean supposedly confronting her at his door before words were exchanged and Guyger shot Jean.

 Dallas police previously released basic details of what occurred in a news release.
 “On September 6, 2018 at about 9:59 p.m., an off duty Dallas Police officer called police dispatch and said she was involved in a shooting at the apartments located at 1210 S. Lamar,” they wrote.